colugo/docs.jargon.sh/pages/language.md

 - **#noRoutes** - removes routes to this class from the diagram.
 Useful for decluttering many routes to mechanical classes that don't add to the understanding of the Domain
 - **#group:x** - draws a bounding box around all classes that are in the same group

+And a list of processing instructions that apply to the domain, not on classes

+- **#rdf.prefix.{prefix}:{uri}** - adds a RDF prefix to RDF outputs, eg: #rdf.prefix.skos:http://www.w3.org/2004/02/skos/core#

 # Comments